Theo James: Career

 James starred alongside Amber Heard, Billy Bob Thornton and Jim Sturgess in the film adaptation of London Fields, and in the indie drama The Benefactor (2015), with Richard Gere and Dakota Fanning.
 James executive produced and starred as Michael in Backstabbing for Beginners (2018).
 He starred as Will Younger in the Netflix film How It Ends (2018).

-In 2019, James executive produced and played Sidney Parker in the British series Sanditon as a male lead.
+In 2019 James executive produced and played Sidney Parker in the British series Sanditon as a male lead.
 It is an eight-part period-drama adaptation of Jane Austen's final novel, written only months before her death in 1817.
-James will not reprise his role for the series' second and third seasons.
+James did not reprise his role for the series' second and third seasons.
 He then executive produced and starred in the film Lying and Stealing.
 James launched his own film and TV production company, named Untapped, that same year.

 James produced and appeared in the 2020 science fiction film Archive, playing a robotics scientist working on a secret project involving building a prototype based on his dead wife.
-He stars in the romance series The Time Traveler's Wife, which premiered in May 2022.
+He starred in the romance series The Time Traveler's Wife, which premiered in May 2022.
 The Hollywood Reporter's Angie Han described James's portrayal of the titular time traveler "dashing and a little sardonic" and highlighted his and co-star Rose Leslie's "inability to generate any real sparks between them".
-James plays a series regular role in the second season of the satire series The White Lotus.
+James played a series regular role in the second season of the satire series The White Lotus.

+In 2024 he starred as Edward "Eddie" Horniman, Duke of Halstead, alongside Kaya Scodelario, Daniel Ings, and Ray Winstone, in the Guy Ritchie television series The Gentlemen, released on Netflix.

+In 2025, he starred in a dual lead role as the twin brothers Hal and Bill Shelburn in Oz Perkins's comedy horror The Monkey.

+Other ventures

+Outside his acting career, James was the singer and guitarist of the London-based band Shere Khan, which disbanded in 2012.
+In 2015, he became the brand ambassador for Hugo Boss fragrances for men, appearing in print ads and commercials, and has also appeared in the 2024 and 2025 Range Rover advertisements.

 Personal life

-James is married to Irish actress Ruth Kearney.
-The two met at the Bristol Old Vic Theatre School.
-They divide their time between Venice Beach, California and North London.
-They have a daughter, born in 2021.
+James is married to Ruth Kearney.
+They met at the Bristol Old Vic Theatre School and married at the Islington Town Hall on 25 August 2018.
+They have a daughter born in 2021 and a son born in September 2023.
+The family divide their time between Venice Beach, California, and London.

-Outside his acting career, James was the singer and guitarist of the London-based band Shere Khan, which disbanded in 2012.
-In 2015, he became the brand ambassador for Hugo Boss fragrances for men, appearing in print ads and commercials.

-In June 2016, James travelled to Greece with UNHCR, where he met Syrian refugees and learned more about their situation.
-He has since been a supporter of refugees' rights and called for greater humanitarian aid for people displaced by the Syrian Civil War.
+In June 2016, James travelled to Greece with the United Nations High Commissioner for Refugees, where he met Syrian refugees and learned more about their situation.
+He has since been a supporter of refugees' rights and called for greater humanitarian aid for people displaced by the Syrian civil war.